iGyanendraYadav/BetterConvert/README.md

 <br>

-And you can see live counting of characters, words and read time.
+And you can see live counting of characters, words and expected read time.

 <br>